grassroot-software/grassroot_curriculum/foundations/html_css/html-foundations/links-and-images.md

 To use images that we have on our own websites, we can use a relative path.

-1. Create a new directory named `images` within the `odin-links-and-images` project.
+1. Create a new directory named `images` within the `Grassroot-links-and-images` project.

 2. Next, download [this image](https://unsplash.com/photos/Mv9hjnEUHR4/download?force=true&w=640) and move it into the images directory we just created.